verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 [.footer: **Block Name**  `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/0-starter-block/index.js`]

 ^
+- We need to give it a programatic name that WordPress will use to find your block
+- Every block has to have a different name to avoid conflicts with other blocks
 - The first part is the name space - important this is unique as we don't want this to conflict with other blocks
 	- The name space can be the same across all your blocks
 - The second part is your individual block name